MariaMasood-1/Dogecoin_Prediction_Final_Project/README.md

 Xtrain, Ytrain = X[:-N//2], Y[:-N//2]
 Xtest, Ytest = X[-N//2:], Y[-N//2:]
 ```
-Awesome!
-Next up let’s go ahead and setup our model, we’re going to create a “model” variable that holds our “BaselineModel” class, we’re going to create some new variables to pass our train and testing data frames, we do so by using the following code:   <br>
+We now setup our model, we’re going to create a “model” variable that holds our “BaselineModel” class, we’re going to create some new variables to pass our train and testing data frames, we do so by using the following code:   <br>
 ```Python

 model = BaselineModel()
 Ptrain = model.predict(Xtrain)
 Ptest = model.predict(Xtest)
 ```
-Great!
 Now we’re going to go ahead and reshape our arrays once more and store them into another variable as well as create the 1D array with Numpy: <br>
 ```Python

 #reshaping the arrays and storing them into another variable and creating a 1D array with Numpy